sahildshah1/ai-recipe-generator/README.md

-# AWS Tutorial: Build a Serverless Web Application using Generative AI
+# AWS Hands-On Tutorial: Build a Serverless Web Application using Generative AI

 A serverless web application for generating recipes based on the input ingredients using Claude 3 Sonnet.